t886515/hratx-unity-scripting/README.md

 - We need a `GameObject` reference to your gameOverText UI element
 - We need to initialze a `float` for our scrollSpeed, and an `int` for our score
 - Lastly we need a `Text`, and `static GameController` reference to our scoreText UI element, and game controller instance respectively
-- There are going to be 2 void functions `Awake` and `Update`, and 2 public void functions that will control when our player scores, and when our player dies.
+- There are going to be 2 void functions `Awake` and `Update`, and 2 public void functions that will control when our player scores, and when our player dies
-- Awake is going to check if our instance is *null* or non-existent, if so then we will decalre instance equal to *this*, otherwise (else) we want to `Destroy` our gameObject, and restart our game.
+- Awake is going to check if our instance is *null* or non-existent, if so then we will decalre instance equal to *this*, otherwise (else) we want to `Destroy` our gameObject, and restart our game
-- Update will check to see if the game is over, and if our `Input.GetMouseButtonDown` has been clicked if so, then we use `SceneManager.LoadScene(SceneManager.GetActiveScene().buildIndex)` to reload our current scene.
+- Update will check to see if the game is over, and if our `Input.GetMouseButtonDown` has been clicked if so, then we use `SceneManager.LoadScene(SceneManager.GetActiveScene().buildIndex)` to reload our current scene
 - Our scoring function will first check to see if the game is not over, if false then we *return*.
-Else increment our score variable, and update our scoreText UI element to display our score.
+Else increment our score variable, and update our scoreText UI element to display our score
-- Our death function with simply display our gameOverText UI element whenever called, and set our gameOver variable to true.
+- Our death function with simply display our gameOverText UI element whenever called, and set our gameOver variable to true

 ### RepeatingBackground.cs
 **Dependencies** - `System.Collections, System.Collections.Generic, UnityEngine`

+- This script is going to control our parallax effect and the movment of the game, and also the physics of the ground object
+- We will need just two variables initialized.
+A reference to our `BoxCollider2D` element of our ground, and a *float* for our horizontal ground length
+- We need two void funcitons `Start` and `Update` and a private void function that is responsible for transforming our background parallax
+- Start is going to get reference to our ground collider component with `GetComponent`, and get the reference to our ground horizontal length with `groundCollider.size.x`
+- RepositionBackground is going to use a `Vector2` that contains twice that of our ground lenght, and 0 as a y value.
+Then with that `Vector2` we will use `transform.position` to essentially leap frog our background as the player moves to create a parallax effect
+- Update is going to be responsible for positioning our background.
+We will use `transform.position.x` to check and see if our current position is less than our ground length, if so then we call our previously defined function RepositionBackground

 ### ScrollingObject.cs
 **Dependencies** - `System.Collections, System.Collections.Generic, UnityEngine`

+- This script will be responsible for scrolling our entire game object.
+In combination with RepeatingBackground.cs script this will complete our parallax effect
+- We just need one `Rigidbody2D` reference to our game object, and two void function `Start`, and `Update`
+- Start is going to initialize our reference to our `Rigidbody2D`, once defined we will use `Rigidbody2D.velocity` to make the game scroll.
+We do this by passing in a `Vector2` that takes our `GameController.instance.scrollSpeed` as its first argument, and 0 in the y position as the second argument
+- Update is going to check if our `GameController.instance.gameOver` is true, if so then we will use `Rigidbody2D.velocity` and set it to 0, to make the game stop scrolling upon death